dfelinto/blender-manual/manual/animation/actions.rst

    :Menu:      :menuselection:`Object/Pose --> Animation --> Bake Action...`

-The final motion of objects or bones depends not only on the keyframed animation, but also on any active F-curve modifiers, drivers, and constraints.
+The final motion of objects or bones depends not only on the keyframed animation, but also on any active F-Curve modifiers, drivers, and constraints.
 On each frame of all the scene's frames, the *Bake Action* tool computes the final animation of the selected objects or bones with all those modifiers, drivers, and constraints applied, and keyframes the result.